hjwp/www.obeythetestinggoat.com/content/new_book_python_architecture.md

 * Chapter 5: Data integrity concerns 2: choosing the right consistency boundary (Aggregate pattern)
 * Chapter 6: CQRS
 * Chapter 7: Event-driven architecture part 1: events and the message bus
-* Chapter 8: event-driven architecture part 2: domain events
+* Chapter 8: Event-driven architecture part 2: domain events
-* Chapter 9: event-driven architecture part 3: command handler pattern
+* Chapter 9: Event-driven architecture part 3: command handler pattern
-* Chapter 10: event-driven architecture part 4: reactive microservices
+* Chapter 10: Event-driven architecture part 4: reactive microservices

 The idea is to pick an example application and build out each of these patterns one by one, as new requirements come in.